razvanalex/nvim-config/README.md

 See [init.lua](./lua/plugins/init.lua) for the complete list of plugins.

-It uses [vim-plug](https://github.com/junegunn/vim-plug) as plugin maonager.
-Use Mason to install linters/formatters/LSPs.
+It uses [vim-plug](https://github.com/junegunn/vim-plug) as plugin manager.
+Use [Mason](https://github.com/williamboman/mason.nvim) to install linters/formatters/LSPs.